This recipe is the second in my leftovers series. Today we are focusing on leftover chicken.

 - Bring a large pan of water to the boil, add salt and then add your linguine.
 Bring back to the boil and cook the pasta for 2 minutes less than the packet suggests.

 - Grate the zest off one lemon, then cut it in half and juice it into a large jug.
-You want 4 tbsp of lemon juice.
+You want 4 tablespoon of lemon juice.
 I you have nice big juicy lemons you should get this from one lemon, but smaller lemons may yield less.
 Juice the second lemon if needed.

 - Pour the olive oil into the jug and use a stick blender to create a emulsion.
 Add the parmesan cheese and the salt and pepper and blend again.